 How to Do a Factory Reset?

 To do a reset, all one needs to do is go to their Android smartphone’s Settings section.
 From there, go to the System settings, where you will find the Advanced option.
 In the section, there is an option called reset, which you need to choose so as to do a factory reset.
-Remember, always back up your important data such as contacts, music and other things you find important before doing a reset.
+Remember, periodically back up your valuable data such as contacts, music and other things you find important before doing a reset.

 Is Data Recoverable After a Factory Reset?